Rites of the Male Face

 Act – The Cultist makes their way to an open field, free of trees and large rocks.

-Offering – The skull of a deer buck is placed in the center of the field and surrounded with fist sized stones.
+Offering – The skull of an animal is placed in the center of the field and surrounded with fist sized stones.

-Offering – A handful of cloudberries is placed in the mouth of the skull.
+Offering – A wyrd item with the change trait is placed in the mouth of the skull.

 Focus – An iron dagger is stabbed into the ground in front of the nose of the skull.